 The Capstone Thesis is a 12-week course that highlights the student's independent scholarship in investigating and developing a chosen topic, integrating a biblical worldview and theoretical base with a comprehensive literature review.
 Students will work directly with a faculty thesis advisor to produce a 40 - 80 page scholarly work.
-Prerequisite: Completion of all degree requirements with a minimum cumulative GPA of 3.00 and approval of the Associate Dean of Graduate Studies.
+Prerequisite: Completion of all degree requirements with a minimum cumulative GPA of 3.00 and approval of the Provost or designee.